Janet L. Norwood: Biography

 Norwood helped bring recognition to female presence and leadership, in a context where she was frequently the only woman at government agency and professional association meetings.
 Among the first group of women to be admitted to the Cosmos Club, in Washington, D.C., she became its first female president in 1995.
 When asked, especially by young women, for guidance about career development, she advised them to have a supportive husband.
 She had married at the end of her sophomore year of college, when her husband was a private in a World War II Army college training program.

 During both her service as Commissioner of Labor Statistics or following government retirement, she served as head, board member, or senior adviser of professional organizations, including the American Statistical Association, the International Statistical Institute, the Urban Institute, the National Opinion Research Center at the University of Chicago (NORC), the Conference Board, the statistical organization State of the USA Inc. (SOUSA), the Institute of Global Ethics, the Consortium of Social Science Associations, the Committee of National Statistics of the National Research Council of the National Academy of Sciences (CNSTAT), the Advisory Council on Unemployment Compensation, and served on the corporate boards of Republic National Bank, History Associates, Inc., and MidAtlantic Medical Services, Inc. (MAMSI).
 After serving as chair of a committee on statistics of the Organization for Economic Cooperation and Development, that OECD group in Paris reappointed her to continue as chair after she had retired from government service and was a private citizen.
 Also unusually, while BLS Commissioner, she served as a member of a Canadian Government statistical committee.
 She was awarded Presidential Rank as Distinguished Executive in the U.S. Senior Executive Service (SES).
 In 2015, she died of Alzheimer's disease.

 Honors and awards

 Carnegie Mellon University, Florida International University, Rutgers University, and Harvard University awarded honorary doctorates to Norwood.

 In 1974 she was elected as a Fellow of the American Statistical Association.

 She was an Honorary Fellow of the Royal Statistical Society.

+In 1998 Norwood was recipient of the American Statistical Association's Founders Award.

 In 2015 the conference center at the Bureau of Labor Statistics was officially renamed in her honor as the Janet L. Norwood Conference and Training Center.